thorwhalen/umpyre/pybits/You have a powerful flexible function, but want to offer use-case specific version of it.md

-# Problem: You have a powerful flexible function, but want to offer use-case specific version of it.
+# Problem: You have a powerful flexible function, but want to offer use-case specific versions of it.

-This can happen when function has maby many arguments, and you'd like a few use-case specific facades.
+This can happen when function has many many arguments, and you'd like a few use-case specific facades.
 It also happens with few, but quite high level interfaces that could use a few specific versions.

 # Solution: Use `functools.partial` and function attributes.